3LawsRobotics/3laws/docs/sources/user_guide/diagnostics.rst

 The RDM uses **output modules** to make the metrics available to the user.
 Currently, the RDM ships with a single output module to publish all metrics to :ref:`reference_ros_topics`.

 .. note::
-  The RDM is here again designed to be modular and extensible.
+  The RDM's design is modular and extensible for applications that have more specific monitoring needs.
 For more information on what other types of output modules 3Laws can offer, please `Contact 3Laws`_.